mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 If you'd like to allow unauthenticated access to specific resources, you can turn these settings to `false`.

+!!! note
-**Note**: setting `restrict_unauthenticated/timelines/local` to `true` has no practical sense if `restrict_unauthenticated/timelines/federated` is set to `false` (since local public activities will still be delivered to unauthenticated users as part of federated timeline).
+    Setting `restrict_unauthenticated/timelines/local` to `true` has no practical sense if `restrict_unauthenticated/timelines/federated` is set to `false` (since local public activities will still be delivered to unauthenticated users as part of federated timeline).

 ## Pleroma.Web.ApiSpec.CastAndValidate